 A number of features from the proteomics data were able to predict mortality, with classification accuracies approaching 90%.
 Notably, decreases in two cysteine protease inhibitors belonging to the type-3 cystatins class of structurally and functionally related proteins,84 HRG and FETUB were the best predictors of mortality.
 These proteins have roles in blood coagulation, and HRG has been shown to possess antibacterial properties 85.
 They have also been identified as biomarkers of mortality in various studies, with evidence indicating that lower levels are associated with mortality in conditions such as COVID-19 86, S. aureus bacteremia 18, as even in mouse models of sepsis, where administration of exogenous HRG was able to improve outcomes 87.
 This evidence suggests that a similar therapeutic approach involving HRG may be beneficial in the context of EcB.

 The degree of accuracy displayed by these potential biomarkers could be clinically relevant, especially since there is currently no existing quantitative method to stratify patients specifically in the setting of EcB.
-Diagnostic tests that achieve ROCs ranging from 0.8 – 0.9 are considered to have excellent discriminatory power 88, indicating that the accuracy levels we observed could be highly useful in clinic. settings.
+Diagnostic tests that achieve ROCs ranging from 0.8 – 0.9 are considered to have excellent discriminatory power 88, indicating that the accuracy levels we observed could be highly useful in clinic settings.
 Further research is necessary to determine whether the predictive accuracy observed in this study can be replicated in an independent cohort.
 Additionally, it would be important to investigate whether predicting patient outcomes can be effectively paired with targeted interventions.

 In conclusion, our study has significantly advanced a powerful multi-omics framework, as outlined in previous research18 to produce the most granular profile of the systemic response to EcB to date.
 We have reported significant differences between the multi-omic plasma profiles of EcB relative to healthy volunteers, differences driven by infections with E. faecalis versus E. faecium, and distinctions between outcomes related to mortality and survival.
 This data is easily explorable at https://gonzalezlab.shinyapps.io/EcB_multiomics/.
 The culmination of these efforts represents a significant stride toward characterizing the systemic response to EcB and its relationship to other bacteremia types, while enhancing future abilities to risk-stratify patients for improved antimicrobial and/or immunotherapy approaches.